 Times: Arrive from 16.00 Friday for dinner at 18.30, leave 15.00 Sunday.

 Accommodation is indoor in a small number of dorm-style accommodation and camping.
 There are local bnb’s in for those who would prefer.
 Limited to 20 people.
 Stepdads, mentors and godfathers with boys/youth and stepsons are most welcome within your specific family arrangements.
 Age for boys/youth: 9 – 19.

 Cost: £200.00 per man and boy/youth pair.
 Bring more than one boy/youth for £250 for the weekend.

 To book and to find out more email or call:

 Pay the full amount or a non-refundable deposit of £75.00

 via bank transfer: marked as ‘Men and Boys/Youth’ to:

 by William Stafford

-Both Elmer Postle and Daniel Kidner are fathers at the St Michaels Steiner School, London.
+Both Elmer Postle and Daniel Kidner are fathers with children at the St Michaels Steiner School, London.

 Bio of Elmer Postle